 Both adults and children can have short-term and chronic insomnia.
 The conditions are more common in women than in men.

-Some common causes of sleep troubles include:
+Other common causes of sleep troubles include:

 - Stress: Traumatic or stressful events can keep your brain active at night and make it difficult to fall asleep.